JetJet13/JetWallet/README.md

 # JetWallet - Bitcoin HD Wallet
-JetWallet is a Windows Desktop Bitcoin Wallet that users can use to store, send and receive bitcoin.
+JetWallet is a lightweight Bitcoin SPV Wallet that users can use to store, send and receive bitcoin.
 It also has the added functionality of creating a testnet wallet.
 It was built with WPF, C# and XAML.

+Jet Wallet is only available as a Windows Desktop Application

 ### Installation